Download the Explore Bay of Plenty APP

 The Waitekohekohe name was gifted by Ngāi Tamawhariua (the local hapū, or sub-tribe).

-The park is part of the 37,000-hectare Kaimai Mamaku Conversation Park.
+The park is part of the 37,000-hectare Kaimai Mamaku Conservation Park.
 The swimming hole, which one of the cycle tracks passes through, is a great place to cool off in summer.

 Learn more about the mountain bike trails here.